Free Bets 2021

 What are the different types of free bets?

-Some of the most popular types of free bets, welcome offers, sign-up bonuses, welcome bonuses and loyalty incentives are as follows:
+Some of the most popular types of bets, welcome offers, sign-up bonuses, welcome bonuses and loyalty incentives are as follows:

 Why do bookies offer free bets?